 The Manager adopts a strong stance against bribery and corruption.
 In addition to clear guidelines and procedures for the giving and receipt of corporate gifts and concessionary offers, all employees of the Manager are required to make a declaration on an annual basis where they pledge to uphold the Manager's core values and not to engage in any corrupt or unethical practices.
 This serves as a reminder to all employees to maintain the highest standards of integrity in their work and business dealings.

 A whistle-blowing policy and other procedures are put in place to provide employees of the Manager and parties who have dealings with the Manager with well defined, accessible and trusted channels to report suspected fraud, corruption, dishonest practices or other improprieties in the workplace, and for the independent investigation of any reported incidents and appropriate follow up action.
-The objective of the whistle-blowing policy is to encourage the reporting of such matters – that employees or external parties making any reports in good faith will be able to do so with the confidence that they will be treated fairly and, to the extent possible, be protected from reprisal.
+The objective of the whistle-blowing policy is to encourage the reporting of such matters so that employees or external parties making any reports in good faith will be able to do so with the confidence that they will be treated fairly and, to the fullest extent possible, be protected from reprisal.
+The policy is published on CL's intranet, which is accessible by all employees of the Manager.

 Anti-Money Laundering and Countering the Financing of Terrorism Measures